HenryDewsnap/Stream-Scraper/README.md

 |Two|Download twitch clips from URLS|
 |Three|Compile twitch clips into a single video (optional)|

-> Both stages one and three are currently being developed and will be released shortly.\
+> stage three is currently being developed and will be released shortly.\
-> Currently you can download spesific clips based of URL links given you have a ClientID
+> Currently you can download clips from spesific streamers, based of a time period and streamer name given you have access to a ClientID.

 ## Contributing
 > If you believe you have something to add to this project, whether they are bug fixes or quality of life changes please create a pull request